Alishba-code-cmyk/project2/README.md

 # first portfolio
-only used html and css
+portfolio website only used html and css